Fee concessions for Victorian Government subsidised enrolments

 If you meet the eligibility criteria for a Victorian Government subsidised course, you may be entitled to a concession on your enrolment fees if you are an indigenous student or you hold a valid:

 - Commonwealth Health Care Card (or if you are the dependant spouse or child of the card holder); or

 - Pensioner Concession Card (or if you are the dependant spouse or child of the card holder); or

 - Veterans Gold Card (or if you are the dependant spouse or child of the card holder).

 Note: Any material fees will be in addition to the enrolment fee, that is, the concession rate does not apply.

 The concession rate will be charged at 20% of the hourly rate set for a non-concession student.

 Concession rates are not available for Diploma and Advanced Diploma level courses (excluding Indigenous students) or any 'Fee for Service' enrolments.

 To claim the concession you will be required to show your original concession card (paper-based or digital wallet) to an enrolment officer who will sight it and take a copy at the time of enrolment.
 If you cannot attend an enrolment centre you will need to provide a verified copy of your concession card.
-Refer to Evidence of Eligibility for a Victorian government-funded place for a list of people who can verify your concession card.
 We reserve the right to verify your concession card with the appropriate government agency, e.g. Centrelink.
 If you are unable to meet these requirements at the time of enrolment we are not able to provide the concession rate.